 I am a refugee or asylum-seeker in Australia.
 Can UNHCR resettle me to another country?

-I am a refugee and I wish to be resettled to Australia.
-Can UNHCR assist me?
+I am a refugee and I want to be resettled to Australia.
+Can UNHCR help me?

 UNHCR’s Representation in Canberra cannot assist in resettlement to Australia.

 UNHCR in your country of asylum undertakes a careful and continuous review of the current situation and needs of the refugee population to identify individuals for resettlement consideration.
 If you are identified as a potential candidate for resettlement, the UNHCR operation in your host country will contact you.

 Due to the small number of resettlement places available each year, resettlement is a solution which is only available to a small number of refugees.
 Recognition of refugee status does not necessarily mean that you will be referred for resettlement.

 There may be other migration options available to help you settle in Australia.
 UNHCR recommends that you seek the assistance of a lawyer or migration agent.
 A list of registered migration agents is available at the Australian Migration Agents Registration Authority.